All Quiet on the Western Front

 But it was Remarque's great novel that made the First World War representative of all futile, senseless, inhuman conflicts ever since.
 It is hard to imagine World War II novels, like The Naked and the Dead (1948) by Norman Mailer and Catch-22 by Joseph Heller, or the Vietnam War film Apocalypse Now, without All Quiet on the Western Front having first won our understanding of the insanity of war.

 I'm not saying all wars are wholly insane or even wholly bad.
-But their insanity, how they can unhinge the minds of the individuals caught in them, was never more clearly revealed than in this novel.
+But how they can unhinge the minds of the individuals caught in them was never more clearly revealed than in this novel, until maybe Pat Barker's Regeneration trilogy.
 And the very odd thing is that we do not come away from it depressed, but rather—inexplicably—uplifted.
 Perhaps "uplifted" is too fancy a word for it.
 Try "transformed".

 I don't quite understand this effect but I get it, if you know what I mean.